 - September and October – beginning of spring, warmish days, everything is green after winter rains, flowers, and fruit trees in blossom.

-Cape of Good Hope to Cape Agulhas 3-day road trip itinerary
+Cape Town to Cape Agulhas – a 3-day road trip itinerary

 The suggested itinerary is for 3 days but you can adjust it to your needs and time, we’d say it’s possible to do the drive in two days but you won’t have time to do any activities only sightseeing.
 If you have more time you can easily spend 4-5 days or even more if you want to chill in a nice and quiet place somewhere on the sea.

 Day 1.
 Cape Town – Cape of Good Hope – Muizenberg, 120km